rjplevin/Classes.jl/README.md

 A simple, Julian approach to inheritance of structure and methods.

 ## Motivation
-Julia is not an object-oriented language in the traditional sense that only abstract types can be inherited.
-Thus, if multiple types need to share structure, you either:
+Julia is not an object-oriented language in the traditional sense in that there is no inheritance of structure.
+If multiple types need to share structure, you have several options:

 1. Write out the common fields manually.
-1. Create a new type that holds the common fields and include an instance of this in each of the structs that needs the common fields.
 1. Write a macro that emits the common fields.
+This is better than the manual approach since it creates a single point of modification.
+1. Use composition instead of inheritance: create a new type that holds the common fields and include an instance of this in each of the structs that needs the common fields.
-1. Use someone else's macros that provide such features.
+1. Use an existing package that provides the required features.

 All of these have downsides:

-* Writing out the fields manually creates maintenance challenges since you no longer have a single point of modification.
+* As suggested above, writing out the duplicate fields manually creates maintenance challenges since you no longer have a single  point of modification.
 * Using a macro to emit the common fields solves this problem, but there's still no convient way to identify the relatedness of the structs that contain these common fields.
-* Creating a new type for common fields generally involves creating functions to delegate from the outer type to the inner type.
+* Composition -- the typically recommended julian approach -- generally involves creating functions to delegate from the outer type to the inner type.
 This can become tedious if you have multiple levels of nesting.
 Of course you can write forwarding macros to handle this, but this also becomes repetitive.
-* None of the packages I reviewed seemed to combine the power and simplicity I was after, and several of them haven't been updated in years (e.g., OOPMacro.jl, ConcreteAbstractions.jl).
+* Neither of the packages I reviewed -- OOPMacro.jl and ConcreteAbstractions.jl -- combine the
+  power and simplicity I was after, and neither has been updated in years.

-`Classes.jl` provides two macros, `@class` and `@method` that address this problem.
-(I believe it does so in a sufficiently Julian manner as to not offend language purists. ;~)
+`Classes.jl` provides two macros, `@class` and `@method` that are simple wrappers around existing Julia syntax. `Classes.jl` exploits the type Julia system to provide inheritance of methods while enabling shared structure without duplicative code.

 ## The @class macro